-- Create a full backup of the database in question
+- Create a full backup of the database in SQL Management Studio

 - right click on the database to go “Tasks” -> “Shrink” -> “Files”